Positive reviews of Shuangyi Li's book on Proust and China

 A largely positive review of Komplitt committee member Shuangyi Li's book on Proust and China has appeared in the prestigious journal French Studies (Oxford University Press).
-The reviewer Professor Adam Watt (University of Exeter) describes the book as "an engaging, distinctive work of scholarship that makes a wel- come addition to Proust studies while also contributing to a range of other fields.
+The reviewer Professor Adam Watt (University of Exeter, UK) describes the book as "an engaging, distinctive work of scholarship that makes a wel- come addition to Proust studies while also contributing to a range of other fields.
 It brings a critical assessment of Proust’s reception in China into dialogue with theoretical thinking about diaspora, translation, canon-formation, intertextuality, and the transcultural.
 It is a stimulating read, enriched by the use it makes of existing critical writing on Proust’s novel as well as a wider spread of work in translation studies, world and comparative literature, and intertextuality.
 The author sets out to consider Proust ‘through a cross-cultural and comparative prism’ (p.
 8); in doing so as a reader of French and English, with a native command of Chinese, he brings a rare set of critical capacities to bear on his objects of study."

 For a full version of the review, see https://doi.org/10.1093/fs/knz066